Macaria (daughter of Hades)

 Macaria (Μακαρία) is a very obscure figure in ancient Greek mythology, reportedly the daughter of Hades, the god and king of the Underworld.
 Macaria is not mentioned in any classical Greek or Roman text, and instead her single attestation comes from a medieval Byzantine encyclopedia of the tenth century, known as the Suda.
 Her passing mention in the Suda offers little to no documentation at all on her character, personhood and function.
 She has no accompanying mythology of any sort of her own, and there is no evidence she ever received any worship in cult.

 Etymology

 The ancient Greek noun μακαρία translates to "happiness", "bliss" or "blessed one", but alternatively it can also mean "foolishness".

 The Suda

 This Macaria is attested in a single source, the 10th-century Byzantine encyclopedia Suda, according to which she is a daughter of Hades, the king of the Underworld; no mother is mentioned.
 Nothing else is known about her, as she is neither explicitly stated to be an immortal goddess nor a mortal woman, nor is she confirmed to live in the Underworld with her father.
-Samewise, she has no confirmed consort or children.
+Likewise, she has no confirmed consort or children.